quicwg/multipath/draft-ietf-quic-multipath.md

 Note that the Path Identifier for the initial path is 0.
 Connection IDs which are issued by origin NEW_CONNECTION_ID frames {{Section 19.15. of QUIC-TRANSPORT}}
 MUST be treated as their Path Identifier is 0.
+Also, the Path Identifier for the connection ID specified in the "preferred address" transport parameter is 1.

 # Path Setup and Removal {#setup}